VCityTeam/UD-Viz/UDV-Core/Doc/Configuring-the-Document-model-of-an-UDV-deployment.md

 Having at hand such a "generic/super" application, that can be customized to answer specific and evolving requirements coming from distinct user communities, allows to share/re-use a whole set of code.

-On the UDV (frontend) side, the customization of an UDV front end is done through the edition of a configuration file that is to be realized by the [Deployment Responsible Person](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Roles.md#deployment-responsible-person).It provides a lightweight and convenient configuration of an UDV frontend once the end user provides some version of what he/she needs.
+On the UDV (frontend) side, the customization of an UDV front end is done through the edition of a configuration file that is to be realized by the [Deployment Responsible Person](https://github.com/MEPP-team/RICT/blob/master/Doc/Devel/Needs/Roles.md#deployment-responsible-person).
+It provides a lightweight and convenient configuration of an UDV frontend once the end user provides some version of what he/she needs.
 Such a configuration can thus be seen as a late statge of the development process.

 # Configuring UDV